 Recipients of FHWA funds are required to provide 20% local match.
-The MPO's member agencies (listed above) provide a 20% local match for Section 104 - PL and STP-DA funds.
-The MPO planning area's transit providers (GoRaleigh, GoTriangle, and Go Cary) provide a 10% local match for FTA Section 5303 and 5307 funds as well.
+The MPO's member agencies (listed above) provide a 20% local match for Section 104 - PL and STP-DA funds that are used for planning.
+The MPO planning area's fixed route transit providers (GoRaleigh, GoTriangle, and Go Cary) provide a 10% local match for FTA Section 5303 and 5307 funds as well.
 Local funds from member jurisdictions beyond the 10% or 20% match requirement are contributed to support the work program and contribute to special studies.